PMileham/IT3038C-Scripts/Project 2/README.md

 This is my project 2
 ====
 # Info
+I imporved and updated the nameage.py file we made in week 3 or 4.
 ```javascript
 This code calculates your golden birthday.
 If you turn 25 on the 25th, that would be your golden birthday.
 -To run this script, you can copy and save the plaintext as "filename.py".